SIOP Anti-Racism Grants: Initial Call for Project Proposals is now CLOSED

 If there is an organizational partner for the project, it is strongly recommended that a letter recognizing this support is included in the grant submission package to indicate the partner’s commitment to the project.

-Proposals will be evaluated by the Anti-Racism Grant Subcommittee of the SIOP Awards Committee, which will abide by all SIOP Awards Committee policies and procedures including freedom from conflicts of interest.
+Proposals will be evaluated by the Anti-Racism Grant subcommittee of the SIOP Awards Committee, which will abide by all SIOP Awards Committee policies and procedures including freedom from conflicts of interest.
 Please note that the subcommittee may decide that no proposal is deserving of the award and the grant may be withheld - this is unlikely.

 Currently, $50,000 is available for this first round of Anti-Racism Grants, and SIOP intends to fully fund as many top-rated proposals as possible.
 Grant proposal budgets can be submitted for up to the maximum currently available ($50,000).
 The maximum size of the SIOP Anti-Racism Grant is at present unknown.
-For the first Call for Anti-Racism Project Proposals, the fund pool size will be known and announced on July 15, 2020.
-Once proposals are reviewed, the maximum size of the grant(s) will be determined by the Anti-Racism Grants Subcommittee, e.g., winner take all, or winner and 2nd place, or the grant pool will be divided into smaller chunks.
+Once proposals are reviewed, the maximum size of the grant(s) will be determined by the Anti-Racism Grants subcommittee, e.g., winner take all, or winner and 2nd place, or the grant pool will be divided into smaller chunks.
 In addition, the subcommittee may recommend additional funding sources.

 It is the explicit policy of the SIOP research grants that funds may not be used for overhead or indirect costs.
 Most universities will waive overhead and indirect costs under two circumstances: (a) the grant is relatively modest in size, and/or (b) the awarding institution (i.e., SIOP) does not allow it.
 If the above statement disallowing funds to be used for overhead is insufficient, the Foundation President will provide additional documentation explicitly stating this policy.

 Proposals are due by 5:00 pm EDT, Monday, July 27 at https://www.siop.org/foundation/awards/awardsadmin/submit/anti-racism.
-The Anti-Racism Subcommittee of the SIOP Awards Committee may, at its discretion, request written answers from proposers to questions about the details of the proposal.
+The Anti-Racism subcommittee of the SIOP Awards Committee may, at its discretion, request written answers from proposers to questions about the details of the proposal.

 SIOP and the SIOP Foundation will work with grant recipients on communications with donors, the SIOP membership, and the public about winning projects.
 Grant recipients will be expected to adhere to the timeline submitted in the proposal and required to deliver progress reports to the SIOP Foundation on a quarterly basis until the project is complete.
 Awardees should be aware that a synopsis of their project will be placed on the SIOP web site.
 This synopsis will be of such a nature so as not to preclude subsequent publication of the work.